breadcat/blog.minskio.co.uk/content/quotes/_index.md

 >Things won't always be this good

 >This inhuman place makes human monsters <!-- The Shining -->

+>This isn't horseplay, it's a major felony <!-- Hudson Hawk -->

 >This meme is already nothing but a memory